Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational Implications: Numerical Simulations

 \subsection{Basic equations in UWABAMI+INAZUMA code}

-In this paper, we perform two-dimensional RHD simulations to investigate the formation and evolution of clumpy outflows from super-Eddington accreting SMBHs, utilizing UWABAMI+INAZUMA code \citep{Takahashi+2016, Asahina+2024}.
+In this paper, we perform two-dimensional RHD simulations to investigate the formation and evolution of clumpy outflows from super-Eddington accreting SMBHs, utilizing UWABAMI+INAZUMA code \citep{Takahashi+2016, Asahina+2020, Asahina+2024}.
 Although this code is a General-Relativistic Radiation-Magnetohydrodynamics (GR-RMHD) code, GR effects do not appear in the present study.
 In addition, we set the magnetic fields to zero in our simulations, since it has been reported that magnetic fields do not play an essential role in the formation and evolution of clumpy outflows \citep{Takeuchi+2013}.
 A detailed investigation of their effects is left for future work.

-In the simulation, the speed of light is taken as unity.
+In the simulation, the speed of light ($c$) is taken as unity, but we restore c in the discussion for physical completeness.
 Conventionally, Latin scripts indicate space components while Greek subscripts indicate spacetime components.
 The following conservation equations are numerically solved in the simulation:

 where $\rho$, $R^\mu_\nu$, $u^\mu$ and $g$ are the gas density, the energy-momentum tensor for radiation, the four velocity, and the determinant of the metric tensor $g_{\mu \nu}$, respectively.
 As mentioned above, we do not include magnetic field in the simulation.
 Thus, the covariant magnetic field $b^\mu=0$.
 The energy-momentum tensor is